caseymaloneongithub/sound-replit/replit.md

 Stripe is integrated for one-time purchases and recurring subscriptions using Stripe Checkout Sessions.
 It handles webhooks for payment confirmations and subscription lifecycle events.
 A "subscribe and save" model with flexible delivery frequencies is supported, with server-side validation preventing mixed carts.

+Sales tax (10.35%: 6.5% WA State + 3.85% Seattle) is automatically calculated and applied to retail one-time purchases only (subscription items are tax-exempt).
+Tax is added as a separate line item in Stripe checkout sessions with metadata stored for record-keeping.
+Both frontend cart display and backend checkout use actual product prices from the database (`product.retailPrice`) to ensure pricing consistency.

 ### Subscription Management

 Provides retail customers comprehensive tools to view and manage active subscriptions, including delaying/skipping deliveries via an interactive calendar and changing subscribed products.
 All updates persist to the database with robust security validations ensuring users only modify their own subscriptions.